P.A.I.L. Remembrance and Awareness Walk

 Event summary

-Join the community on Saturday, October 11, 2025, for the 2nd Annual P.A.I.L.
-Remembrance and Awareness Walk at Genoa Park in Columbus, Franklin.
-This heartfelt event aims to bring awareness and support for those affected by Pregnancy and Infant Loss (P.A.I.L.), honoring the precious memories of babies who are loved beyond measure.
-The festivities kick off at 9 AM with check-in, followed by a brief presentation at 10 AM featuring inspiring keynote speaker Seneca Bing from Aliyah's Light and uplifting music by Heather Evans.
+Join us for the 3rd Annual P.A.I.L.
+Remembrance and Awareness Walk on Saturday, October 10, 2026, at the beautiful Genoa Park in Columbus, Franklin.
+This uplifting event is dedicated to raising awareness around Pregnancy and Infant Loss (P.A.I.L.) while honoring the precious memories of babies who are loved beyond measure.
+The day begins at 9 AM with check-in, followed by a heartfelt presentation featuring keynote speakers Bernadette and Ryan Wise of The Natalia Marie Foundation at 10 AM.
+The un-timed, stroller-friendly one-mile walk will commence around 10:30 AM, providing a supportive space for families and friends to come together in remembrance and solidarity.

 Organiser's Description

-The 2nd Annual P.A.I.L.
-Remembrance & Awareness Walk will be hosted by Alive In My Heart, Miles Mission, Columbus Public Health, and Nationwide Children's Hospital at Genoa Park in Columbus on Saturday morning, October 11, 2025.
+The 3rd Annual P.A.I.L.
+Remembrance & Awareness Walk will be hosted by Alive In My Heart, Miles Mission, Columbus Public Health, and Nationwide Children's Hospital at Genoa Park in Columbus on Saturday morning, October 10, 2026.
 The event will bring awareness and support around the experience of Pregnancy and Infant Loss (P.A.I.L.) and honor and remember all of the babies we miss, babies who are loved beyond measure.
 Building on a tradition started in 2023 with a P.A.I.L.
 5k hosted by Timmys Kids, the walk will bring together the Columbus and surrounding communities to support parents grieving the loss of a baby.
-Check-in will open at 9 am and a brief presentation will begin at 10 am including Keynote Speaker Seneca Bing of Aliyah's Light and music by Heather Evans.
+Check-in will open at 9 am and a brief presentation will begin at 10 am including Keynote Speakers Bernadette and Ryan Wise of The Natalia Marie Foundation.
 The un-timed one-mile walk begins following the presentation, at roughly 10:30 am.
-The event will also include light snacks, water, resources for grieving parents, activities for children, and Dos Hermanos Food Truck and Kingdom Coffee Truck available for purchase, so please arrive early to enjoy these opportunities.
+The event will also include light snacks, water, resources for grieving parents, activities for children, and Kingdom Coffee Truck available for purchase, so please arrive early to enjoy these opportunities.
 The course is stroller-friendly, but pets other than service animals are not permitted.

 Miles' Mission emerged from a family's profound grief after the stillbirth of their beloved Miles Owen Moore on October 11, 2021.
 His passing forever altered the lives of Jennifer, Gerald, Noah, and Harper Moore, as well as Dr. Michael Bullock, Kathy Bullock, Pamela, and Kendall Stevens, alongside their children, Michael and Jakobi.
 Through their collective sorrow, they discovered a newfound purpose in supporting others navigating the heartache of pregnancy and infant loss.
 Pamela, Miles Aunt and Jennifer's sister, faced her own journey of loss, enduring the pain of a molar pregnancy before the birth of her son, Jakobi.
 Despite the joy Jakobi brought, Pamela endured another miscarriage, highlighting the need to extend their support beyond stillbirths alone.
 These experiences, coupled with the loss of Miles, underscored the importance of honoring all forms of pregnancy and infant loss, inspiring them to establish Miles' Mission and provide solace to families facing similar challenges.